Glass–Steagall legislation: Aftermath of repeal

-After the financial crisis of 2007–2008, some commentators argued that the repeal of Sections 20 and 32 had played an important role in leading to the housing bubble and financial crisis.
+After the 2008 financial crisis, some commentators argued that the repeal of Sections 20 and 32 had played an important role in leading to the United States housing bubble and 2008 financial crisis.
 Economics Nobel Memorial laureate Joseph Stiglitz, for instance, argued that "[w]hen repeal of Glass-Steagall brought investment and commercial banks together, the investment-bank culture came out on top", and banks which had previously been managed conservatively turned to riskier investments to increase their returns.
-Another laureate, Paul Krugman, contended that the repealing of the act "was indeed a mistake"; however, it was not the cause of the financial crisis.
+Another laureate, Paul Krugman, contended that the repealing of the act "was indeed a mistake"; however, it was not the cause of the 2008 financial crisis.

-Other commentators believed that these banking changes had no effect, and the financial crisis would have happened the same way if the regulations had still been in force.
+Other commentators believed that these banking changes had no effect, and the 2008 financial crisis would have happened the same way if the regulations had still been in force.
 Lawrence J. White, for instance, noted that "it was not [commercial banks'] investment banking activities, such as underwriting and dealing in securities, that did them in".

-At the time of the repeal, most commentators believed it would be harmless.
-Because the Federal Reserve's interpretations of the act had already weakened restrictions previously in place, commentators did not find much significance in the repeal, especially of sections 20 and 32.
-Instead, the five year anniversary of its repeal was marked by numerous sources explaining that the GLBA had not significantly changed the market structure of the banking and securities industries.
-More significant changes had occurred during the 1990s when commercial banking firms had gained a significant role in securities markets through "Section 20 affiliates".

-The perception is that the Glass-Steagall Act created a sense of accountability among investors within the financial management industry, encouraging them to (in effect) shy away from ultra-risky transactions that could lead to financial meltdown.
-It provided litigators validation involving cases against such sub-prime investment instruments on behalf of their clients who were impacted by such injustices.
-Without formal and defensible protection as detailed in the Glass-Steagall Act, investment companies felt at liberty to move toward unscrupulous investment tactics that had occurred prior to 2009 involving sub-prime mortgages.
-Thus a cultural shift was certainly in order after its repeal regardless of the loopholes that existed prior.
-Although the magnitude may be questionable, the repeal of the Glass-Steagall Act can certainly be considered a factor in the global financial crisis revealed in 2008.